reactjs/react.dev/beta/src/content/learn/separating-events-from-effects.md

   // ...
 ```

 This solves the problem.
-Similar to the `set` functions returned from `useState`, all Event functions are *stable:* they never change on a re-render.
-This is why you can skip them in the dependency list.
-They are not reactive.
+Note that you had to *remove* `onConnected` from the list of your Effect's dependencies. **Effect Events are not reactive and must be omitted from dependencies.
+The linter will error if you include them.**

 Verify that the new behavior works as you would expect: